Tlôkwa people: Kgosi-kgolo Tsotetsi

-Queen Manthatisi, wife of Kgosi Mokotjo
+Kgosihadi Manthatisi, wife of Kgosi Mokotjo

-Queen Mantatisi (ca. 1781–1836) was one of the best known, and most feared, women military and political leaders of the early 19th century.
-In the years of the wars related to Zulu expansion and the southern African slave trade, often referred to as the Mfecane or Difaqane, the Tlôkwa people were first known in English as the Mantatees, after Manthatisi's name, in the literature of exploration, missions and empire.
+Kgosihadi Manthatisi (ca. 1781–1836) was one of the best known, and most feared, women military and political leaders of the early 19th century.
+In the years of wars, migrations, and state-formation often referred to as the Mfecane or Difaqane, the Tlôkwa people were first known in English as the Mantatees, after Manthatisi's name, in the literature of exploration, missions and empire.

-Manthatisi, the daughter of Chief Mothaba of the Basia people who were a sibling nation of Batlokwa, in what later became the Harrismith district of the Free State province of South Africa, was reportedly a tall, attractive woman.
+Kgosihadi Manthatisi, the daughter of Chief Mothaba of the Basia people who were a sibling nation of Batlôkwa, in what later became the Harrismith (Thaba Ntshu) district of the Free State province of South Africa, was reportedly a tall, attractive woman.
 She married Mokotjo, the chief of the neighboring Batlôkwa, in a typical dynastic alliance, and is said to have borne him four sons.
 Mokotjo died while the heir, Sekonyela, was still too young to assume the chieftaincy, so Manthatisi acted as regent for Sekonyela.

 After Mokotjo's death the Batlôkwa ba Mokotleng faced military encroachments by the amaHlubi people who were fleeing their homes in neighboring Natal.
 Made refugees themselves, Manthatisi who was then a Regent for her son Sekonyela commanded the Tlôkwa into the Caledon valley, driving out other Sotho communities living there.
 Her troops seized the crops and cattle of the people they attacked, leaving a trail of destruction and devastation.

 Her reign of military conquest extended as far as central modern day Botswana.
 At the height of her military and political power her army was estimated to contain forty thousand fighters.
 However, she eventually suffered a series of defeats beginning in Bechuanaland in January 1823.
 Peter Becker describes the developments during this period when he stated that:

 "Meanwhile Mmanthatisi was approaching with forty thousand men, women and children.
 It was January 1823, the time of the year crops were ripening and food was usually plentiful.
 But the Wild Cat People were compelled to live frugally, for so great had been the chaos brought about by difaqane/difetlwane in general and the plundering of Mmanthatisi, Mpangazita and Matiwane in particular that entire tribes had vanished from their settlements even before they had tilled their fields in preparation for planting.
 Indeed, the Central Plateau swarmed with hunger-stricken stragglers and small, detached parties of bandits.
 Apart from roots, bulbs and berries, there was little food to be found in the veld, certainly not enough to feed so large a horde as that of Mmanthatisi."